crow-translate/crow-translate/README.md

 ./create-package.sh
 ```

-Than you can install it as usual.
+Then you can install it as usual.
 The script will tell you where the package will be after the making.
 Currently, only **Arch Linux**, **Debian** and their derivatives are supported.

 ### Manual building